Efficiency gain and bidirectional operation of quantum engines with decoupled internal levels

-If $T_{b} > T_{a}$, the roles of hot and cold reservoir are exchanged, i.e., $Q_{b}=Q_{hot}>0$.
-In this case the cycle runs in reverse (see Fig.~\ref{Fig-Cycle}) and ordinarily we expect no output work.
-However, setting now $A(\lambda_{b})=0$, Eqs.~(\ref{eq:Qgen},\ref{eq:Wgen}) give
+If $T_{b} > T_{a}$, the roles of hot and cold bath are exchanged, i.e.: $Q_{b}=Q_{hot}>0$.
+In this case the cycle runs clockwise (Fig.~\ref{Fig-Cycle}) and ordinarily we expect it to represent either a refrigerator (where heat flows out of the colder bath and into the hotter) or an \emph{accelerator} \cite{Buffoni19} (where heat flows out of the hotter bath and, at a higher rate, into the colder).
+However, now

 Eq.~(\ref{eq:enhancedeffb}) is our second main result.
-It shows that, for $T_{b} > T_{a}$, a heat engine is in fact still possible if $\sum_{n\notin \mathcal{W}} q_{n}^{b}>Q_{b}$.
-This requires $\sum_{n\in \mathcal{W}} q_{n}^{b}<0$, i.e. now the \emph{working} levels must channel heat in the `wrong' sense (Fig.~\ref{fig:heat-fluxes}(c)).
-Although such a `counter-rotating' engine is impossible when there are no idle levels, we show below that it occurs quite generally when the ground state is idle.
+It shows that, for $T_{b} > T_{a}$, a heat engine requires $\sum_{n\in \mathcal{W}} q_{n}^{b}<0$, i.e. now the \emph{working} levels must channel heat in the `wrong' sense (Fig.~\ref{fig:heat-fluxes}(c)).
+We show below that such a `counter-rotating' engine is not only possible, but occurs quite generally, for example when the ground state is idle.
 These engines can also operate at efficiency $\eta > \eta_0$ if the reverse heat flux is sufficiently strong ($>Q_{b}/r$).

-\textbf{Model} -- In the remainder of this article we study these behaviours, along with several other associated effects, using a simple model \cite{Zhang07,Thomas11} of two spin-1/2 particles coupled via the Heisenberg interaction and placed in an external static magnetic field $\vec{h} = h\hat{z}$ :
+\textbf{Model} -- In the remainder of this article we study these behaviours, along with other associated effects, using a simple model \cite{Zhang07,Thomas11} of two spin-1/2 particles coupled via the Heisenberg interaction and placed in an external static magnetic field $\vec{h} = h\hat{z}$ :

-with $\vec \sigma_i = \{\sigma_i^x,\sigma_i^y,\sigma_i^z\}$ the Pauli matrices for site $i$ and $J\geq0$ the antiferromagnetic exchange coupling \footnote{We assume for simplicity units such that the magnetic moment in direction $z$ assumes values $\mu_{z} = \pm1$.
-We also set Boltzmann's constant $k_{B} = 1$.}.
+with $\vec \sigma_i = \{\sigma_i^x,\sigma_i^y,\sigma_i^z\}$ the Pauli matrices for site $i$ and $J\geq0$ the antiferromagnetic exchange coupling \footnote{We assume units where the magnetic moment in direction $z$ is $\mu_{z} = \pm1$, and Boltzmann's constant $k_{B} = 1$.}.
 This Hamiltonian is diagonal in the total spin basis.
 The constant $-2J$ is added so that its energies have the simple forms $-8J$, $-2h$, $0$ and $+2h$.
 For definiteness, we will refer to them as $E_{1,2,3,4}$, in this order, regardless of the relative magnitudes of $J$ and $h$.
 We are interested in cycles where the field strength $h>0$ plays the role of $\lambda$.
 Note $E_{2-4}$ satisfy Eq.~(\ref{eq:workinglevels}), with $A(h) \equiv 0$ and $c_{2,3,4}=-1,0,+1$.
 However, $E_{1}$ is (nontrivially) idle if $J> 0$.
-Note finally that, as we wish to avoid level crossings as $h$ is varied, our analysis below applies only for $J<h_b/4$ or $J>h_a/4$.
-For this model, Eqs.~(\ref{eq:Qgen},\ref{eq:Wgen}) give
+Note finally that, since the energy eigenbasis is independent of $h$, a time-dependent variation of $h$ does not change energy level populations.
+In other words, `adiabatic' strokes can here in fact be realised in finite time.